periodicapp/WFCGSG2EB/CNP/Week-3/README.md

 User: Chris Page

 #### To Run Code
-Copy and paste (entire) code function into above leetcode link and hit `Run Code`
+Copy and paste (entire) corresponding function into above leetcode link and hit `Run Code`